Mugginz/cmpt276G9/README.md

 [Alpha](http://cmpt276-group9.herokuapp.com/)

-Setting up a local (POSIX compliant) development environment:
+Setting up a local development environment:
 * Make sure ruby version 1.9.3 or greater with rails 4.2 or greater is installed.
 * Clone [this repo](https://github.com/Mugginz/cmpt276G9.git).
 * `$ cd` into the project directory and run `$ bundle install --without production`.